It is a powerful sedative that acts as a central nervous system depressant. It is significantly more potent than other common sedatives like Valium.

-Benzodiazepines require special caution when used in the elderly, during pregnancy, in children, in people who are dependent on alcohol or drugs, and in people with comorbid psychiatric disorders.
+Benzodiazepines require particular caution when used in the elderly, during pregnancy, in children, in people dependent on alcohol or drugs, and people with comorbid psychiatric disorders.

 Impaired driving skills with consequent increased risk of traffic accidents is probably the most important adverse effect.

-Rohypnol appears to have a particularly high risk of traffic accidents compared to other hypnotics.
-Drivers should be very careful after taking rohypnol.
+Rohypnol appears to have an exceptionally high risk of traffic accidents compared to other hypnotics.
+Drivers should be cautious after taking Rohypnol.

-The use of rohypnol in combination with alcoholic beverages synergizes adverse effects and can lead to toxicity and death.
+In combination with alcoholic beverages, Rohypnol synergizes adverse effects and can lead to toxicity and death.

 Rohypnol is a drug that is frequently involved in drug intoxication, including overdose.
 Rohypnol overdose can cause excessive sedation or impaired balance or speech.

-This can progress to severe overdose of respiratory depression or coma and possibly death.
-The risk of overdose is increased if rohypnol is taken in combination with central nervous system (CNS) depressants such as ethanol (alcohol) and opioids.
+This can progress to a severe overdose of respiratory depression or coma and possibly death.
+The risk of overdose increases if Rohypnol is taken in combination with central nervous systems (CNS) depressants such as ethanol (alcohol) and opioids.

-Rohypnol overdose responds to the benzodiazepine receptor antagonist flumazenil, which can be used as a treatment.
+Rohypnol overdose responds to the benzodiazepine receptor antagonist flumazenil, which can be used to treat.

-As of 2016, blood tests can identify rohypnol at concentrations as low as 4 ng / ml; the elimination half-life of the drug is 11 to 25 hours.
+As of 2016, blood tests can identify Rohypnol at concentrations as low as four ng/ml; the elimination half-life of the drug is 11 to 25 hours.

-For urine samples, metabolites can be identified 60 hours to 28 days, depending on the dose and the analytical method used.
+Metabolites can be identified within 60 hours to 28 days for urine samples, depending on the dose and the analytical method used.

-Hair and saliva can also be tested; hair is useful when a long time has passed since ingestion, and saliva for drug tests in the workplace.
+Hair and saliva can also be tested; hair is proper when a long time has passed since ingestion, and saliva for drug tests in the workplace.

 Rohypnol can be measured in blood or plasma to confirm a diagnosis of poisoning in hospitalized patients, provide evidence in an impaired driving arrest, or assist in a medicolegal death investigation.